Yxwww/yuxi-site/posts/dry_principle.md

 ## What worked for me 🔧

+{% callout %}
-> Let's make it work, then we make it better!
+Let's make it work, then we make it better!
+{% /callout %}

 My advice is to make it work first, then make it better!
 This approach depends on understanding the product's future, not afraid to write things more than once, and learning from battle-tested solutions.
-The optimal approach is different for different development purpose such as developing a product vs developing a library.
+The optimal approach is different for different development purpose such as developing products vs developing tools

-### Developing a product
+### Developing products - fluidity

 When developing a product, generally we want to make things flexible.
 When we discover a user problem, we aim to solve that problem and provide value to our user.
 The process looks like: